panmar/panmar.github.io/content/trust-the-source-luke.rst

-Could we get the value of the :code:`secret[index]` provided we have only access to :code:`index`, :code:`detector[]` and :code:`SOME_BIG_NUMBER` value?
+Could we obtain the value of the :code:`secret[index]` with access only to :code:`index`, :code:`detector[]` and the value of :code:`SOME_BIG_NUMBER`?
 According to the source code and disassembly we should not, right?

 Right?

 Welcome to hardware land!
-CPU hate doing nothing.
+CPU hates idleness.
 If there is a cache miss in the branch condition :code:`index < public_bounds`, which would make CPU stall for a while, CPU can calculate :code:`x = x ^ detector[...]` doing so called `speculative execution <https://en.wikipedia.org/wiki/Speculative_execution>`_.
-If the condition, fetched from the memory, was false, it would simply not commit speculative results.
-So what's the problem?
-Due to the speculative execution CPU would fetch :code:`detector[secret[index] * ...]` into cache, even if we did **not** meet the branch condition!
+If the condition, fetched from memory, turns out to be false, the CPU simply doesn't commit the speculative result.
+So, what's the issue? he problem arises because, due to speculative execution, the CPU fetches :code:`detector[secret[index] * ...]` into cache, even if the branch condition is **not** met!

-So, in the user process, we could've evicted whole cache, executed :code:`kernel_func` making CPU do branch prediction (e.g. run it with valid :code:`index` a few times before) and ran:
+So, in the user process, we could've evicted whole cache, executed :code:`kernel_func` making CPU do branch prediction (by running it with a valid :code:`index` a few times beforehand), and then executed:

 .. code-block:: c++